-- Consider the likely consequences of any decision in the long term; - Act fairly between the members of the Company; - Maintain a reputation for high standards of business conduct; - Consider the interests of the Company's employees; - Foster the Company's relationships with suppliers, customers and others; and - Consider the impact of the Company's operations on the community and the environment.
+- Consider the likely consequences of any decision in the long term; - · Act fairly between the members of the Company; - Maintain a reputation for high standards of business conduct: - Consider the interests of the Company's employees; - Foster the Company's relationships with suppliers, customers and others; and - Consider the impact of the Company's operations on the community and the environment.

-The Group's operations and strategic aims are set out throughout the Strategic Report and in the Chief Executive Officer's Statement, and relationships with stakeholders are also dealt with in the Corporate Governance statement.
+The Group's operations and strategic aims are set out throughout the Strategic Report and in the Interim Committee Report, and relationships with stakeholders are also dealt with in the Corporate Governance statement.

-This Strategic Report was approved by the Directors on 23 March 2021.
+This Strategic Report was approved by the Directors on 31 March 2022.